apache/dubbo-go-samples/generic/README.md

    1. go

-      Use goland to start generic-dubbo-go-server
+      Use goland to start generic-default-go-server

    2. java

-      Use goland to start generic-dubbo-java-server
+      Use goland to start generic-default-java-server

       or